movebit/move/language/move-analyzer/fmt.md

 ...
 ~~~

-Right now verything look fine.
+Right now verything looks fine.

 But There are some token can be both `SimpleToken` or `Nested`.

-typical for a language support type parameter like `Vec<X>`.
+Typical for a language support type parameter like `Vec<X>`.

 A Token `<` can be `type parameter sign` or `mathematic less than`.

-This can be solved by consule the `AST` before parse `TokenTree`.
+This can be solved by consult the `AST` before parse `TokenTree`.

-because we are writting a formatter for existed programming language.
+because we are writting a formatter for exist programming language.

 It is always easy for us to get the real `AST`.

-We can traval the `AST` the decode a token is either a `SimpleToken` or `Nested`.
+We can traval the `AST` the decide `<` is either a `SimpleToken` or `Nested`.

 ## how to generate base on `TokenTree`.

 `Vec<TokenTree>` is a tree type, It is very easy to decide how many ident,etc.